 Habitat for Humanity Canada builds strength, stability and independence through affordable homeownership.

-Habitat homeowners pay an interest-free, affordable mortgage to own their Habitat home, and put in 500 hours of their time to volunteer.
+Habitat homeowners pay an affordable mortgage to own their Habitat home, and put in 500 hours of their time to volunteer.
 Founded in 1985, Habitat for Humanity Canada is a national charitable organization working toward a world where everyone has a decent and affordable place to call home.
 Habitat for Humanity brings communities together to help families build strength, stability and independence through affordable homeownership.
 With the help of volunteers, Habitat homeowners and 54 local Habitats working in every province and territory, we provide a solid foundation for better, healthier lives in Canada and around the world.

 How Habitat Canada Works